 In 2016 Shimano released the new Dura-Ace R9100 mechanical groupset and one of the major innovations was a completely redesigned front derailleur.
 This new front derailleur features a new ‘toggle’ mechanism that is completely different to the ‘pivot’ design of previous models.

-Over the past few years, Shimano has updated both Ultegra R8000 and Shimano 105 R7000 to feature the same modern front derailleur design.
+Over the past few years, Shimano has updated other group sets including Ultegra (R8000), 105 (R7000) and GRX to feature the same modern front derailleur design.
 Shimano state the advantages of this derailleur to be;

 - Reduced shift effort at the lever.